 - Select the Create Account link and provide the requested information.

 The web-based application allows you to save your progress and return to enter information at a later time.
 Please log out after each session.
-Only the recommendations and supplemental documents sections can be updated once an application is submitted.
+Only the recommendations section can be updated once an application is submitted.

 - Campus Safety

-Once the application is complete and supporting documents have been uploaded, pay the application fee by credit card.
-At that time, an email message will be sent notifying the applicant of the receipt of payment and giving instructions on how to submit the application.
+Once the application is submitted, pay the application fee by credit card.
+At that time, an email message will be sent notifying the applicant of the receipt of payment.

 Following submission, you will receive an email verifying receipt of the application and an introductory email from an Admissions Specialist.
 These and all future correspondence will be sent to the email address provided in your application.

 To check the status of your submitted application, please log back into your account.
-As the application materials are received, the ‘Application Status’ section on your account will be updated.
+As the application materials are received, the ‘Application Checklist’ section on your account will be updated.

 Please note: once you have submitted your application, edits can only be made to the recommendations page.
 Click “Recommendations Page” at the bottom of the page to make your edits.